-Almost all respondents (12 of 14) to the questionnaire stated that sample surveys are required to collect data for the indicators or policy issues that they focus on for collecting disaggregated data.
-The tables below provide additional information on the sample survey design, type, etc. for those tools already noted in the section above, as well as additional tools.
+Most respondents (12 out of 14 respondents) to the questionnaire stated that sample surveys are used to collect data for the indicators or disaggregated data needed for policy issues of their focus.
+The tables below provide additional information on the guidance materials related to sample surveys.